-If someone close to you were to be on their deathbed, knowing that at any moment they would pass from life to death, they called you close so they could give you some instruction or words of wisdom.
+Suppose someone close to you were to be on their deathbed.
+You knew that they would pass from life to death at any moment.
+If they called you close so, they could give you some instruction or words of wisdom.
 Do you think it would be of the utmost importance?
 Yes, I think it would.
 Think of this as the last words that Jesus spoke to His disciples.
 They were one of His most essential instructions He ever gave them.

 Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, teaching them to observe all that I have commanded you.
 And behold, I am with you always, to the end of the age.”
 Matthew 28:16-20

 Consider His words carefully to Jesus’ last instruction to His disciples.
 How important should this commission be to all of His true disciples?
-Especially in these dark days that you live in.
-Especially in these last and frightening days, when there is not much time left for the souls who reside on this earth, for those who live in darkness and walk around in the way they don’t even know leads to death and destruction.
+Especially in these dark days that you live.
+In these last and frightening days, when there is not much time left for the souls who reside on this earth.

-There is no greater work, no more important command the Lord Jesus has given you.
+No more significant work and critical command the Lord Jesus has given you.
 Yes, we love one another in many ways.
-But our most important mission is to “Go into all the world and preach the Gospel.”
-To spread the knowledge of the love of God, the mercy of God, the grace of God, and the forgiveness of God to the lost, broken, hurting, and destitute, who wander around in their own sin and darkness.
-This is adjacent to God’s greatest commandments to love Him and others.
+But our most important mission is to “Go into all the world and preach the Gospel,” to spread the knowledge of the love, mercy, grace, and forgiveness of God to the lost.
+To the broken, hurting, and destitute, who wander around in their sin and live in darkness.
+By sharing the Gospel, we obey God’s greatest commandments to love Him and others.

 And one of them, a lawyer, asked Him a question to test Him.
 “Teacher, which is the great commandment in the Law?”
 And Jesus said to him, “You shall love the Lord your God with all your heart and with all your soul and with all your mind.
 This is the great and first commandment.
 And a second is like it: You shall love your neighbor as yourself.
 On these two commandments depend all the Law and the Prophets.”
 Matthew 22:35-40

 Jesus loves everyone and does not want them to perish, even those who crucified Him.
 But, unfortunately, their eyes were blind to the truth.
 But because He loved them, He asked the Father to forgive them anyway.

-His heart is close to the blind, deaf, hurting, and lost that wander around in the darkness.
-I pray that the Lord will cause your heart to be broken for the lost and hurting.
-I pray He will give you a sense of love and urgency to seek to save those who are lost.
-To those who don’t even know that they are on the path that leads to destruction.
+His heart is close to the blind, deaf, hurting, and lost who wander around living life their way.
+I pray that the Lord will break your heart, giving you compassion for the lost and hurting.
+I pray He will provide you with a sense of love and urgency to seek to save those who don’t trust God, to those who don’t even know that they are on the path that leads to destruction.

-In whatever way the Lord leads you to share the Word of God, the Bread of Life (Jesus), the Gospel of Jesus Christ to those who are lost, do it.
+In whatever way the Lord leads you to share the Word of God, the Bread of Life (Jesus), and the Gospel of Jesus Christ with those who are lost, do it and do not delay.

 Whatever you do, work heartily, as for the Lord and not for men, knowing that from the Lord you will receive the inheritance as your reward.
 You are serving the Lord Christ.
 For the wrongdoer will be paid back for the wrong he has done, and there is no partiality.
 Colossians 3:23-25

-Oh, the joy and gladness there will be in Heaven when you are found to be responsible for the sowing or harvesting of the seeds of Salvation, the power that breathes life into those who were dead, that turns one soul from death to light from darkness to life.
+Oh, the joy and gladness there will be in Heaven when God gives you your reward for the sowing or harvesting the seeds of Salvation.
+It is the power that breathes life into those who were dead, that turns one soul from death to light, from darkness to life.
 So, preach the Gospel to those headed for Hell.
 It is the most important thing anyone can do for the kingdom of God.